kokoro-jitsu/kokoro-jitsu.github.io/src/content/blog/perceptual-jiu-jitsu.md

 Lens Work is paying attention to alignment, on purpose, in the present moment, and non-judgmentally, through the slow and still moments of BJJ.

-Recon is rolling with your current lens as an anchor.
+Recon is rolling with your current anchor.
 Notice when you've drifted.
 Return.

 The parallel isn't cosmetic.
 The same neurological capacity that mindfulness practice develops, sustained attention, meta-awareness, non-judgmental observation, is exactly what Perceptual Jiu-Jitsu develops through BJJ as the medium.
 The mat is the cushion.
 Alignment is the breath.